isroabdillah/BeansBay/README.md

       gcloud app deploy
       ```

-**Note: Make sure to replace the placeholders with the appropriate values and paths based on your specific project setup.

 <h3 align="left">Featured Technologies</h3>

 * [Firebase Firestore](https://firebase.google.com/products/firestore): Firestore is a versatile and scalable NoSQL document database provided by Firebase.
 It facilitates storing and synchronizing data for both client-side and server-side development.